akshita-2002/Dot-Net/Arrays and Objects.md

 ![alt text](image-4.png)

-- Optional parameter -> we can pass default parameters if the user does'nt give input.
+- Optional parameter -> we can pass default values to parameters if the user does'nt give input.
 - if we want to only pass value to one varaible - Named parameter
 ![alt text](image-5.png)